Broadband speed test

 How does distance from the exchange affect broadband speed?

-A fibre-to-the-premises (FTTP) connection is fastest, because the fibre cables connect straight to your home.
-But FTTP connections tend to be more expensive and less widely available.
+A fibre-to-the-premises (FTTP) connection is faster, because the fibre cables connect straight to your home.
+But FTTP connections tend to be more expensive and may not yet be available for your home.

 Why is my internet connection so slow?